Policy-Based Routing OpenWrt Package Documentation

 Then share the following files: /tmp/keyfile.enc, /tmp/dhcp.enc, /tmp/firewall.enc, /tmp/network.enc, /tmp/pbr.enc.

-If your router is set to use default routing via VPN tunnel and the WAN-targeting policies do not work, you need to stop your VPN tunnel first and ensure that you still have internet connection.
-If your router is set up to use the default routing via VPN tunnel and when you stop the VPN tunnel you have no internet connection, this package can’t help you.
-You first need to make sure that you do have internet connection when the VPN tunnel is stopped.
+If your router is set to use default routing via VPN tunnel and the WAN-targeting policies do not work, you need to stop your VPN tunnel first and ensure that you still have an Internet connection.
+If your router is set up to use default routing via a VPN tunnel and when you stop the VPN tunnel you have no Internet connection, this package can’t help you.
+You first need to make sure that you do have an Internet connection when the VPN tunnel is stopped.

-I’d like to thank everyone who helped create, test and troubleshoot this service.
-Without contributions from @hnyman, @dibdot, @danrl, @tohojo, @cybrnook, @nidstigator, @AndreBL, @dz0ny, @tew42, bogorad, rigorous testing/bugreporting by @dziny, @bluenote73, @buckaroo, @Alexander-r, @n8v8R, psherman, @Vale-max, @aliicex, dscpl, @egc112 and multiple contributions from @dl12345 and trendy and feedback from other OpenWrt users it wouldn’t have been possible.
-Wireguard/IPv6 support is courtesy of IVPN.
+I’d like to thank everyone who helped by providing testing and feedback on this service.
+Without contributions from @hnyman, @dibdot, @danrl, @tohojo, @cybrnook, @nidstigator, @AndreBL, @dz0ny, @tew42, bogorad, rigorous testing/bugreporting by @dziny, @bluenote73, @buckaroo, @Alexander-r, @n8v8R, psherman, @Vale-max, @aliicex, dscpl, pesa1234 and multiple contributions from @egc112, @bigsmile74, @dl12345 and trendy and feedback from other OpenWrt users it wouldn’t have been possible.
+WireGuard/IPv6 support is courtesy of IVPN.